Cladding for Homeowners and Self Build Properties

 If you’re renovating a property, remember that it may not be necessary to clad the entire house.
 In some cases cladding just the upper storey or including a feature panel of Dura Cladding will smarten up a tired and drab exterior.
 If you’re planning an extension and want to incorporate cladding, adding composite timber Dura Cladding as a feature on both the new and old walls can help create a cohesive, matching design.
 A full range of complementary trims and accessories are available, making it easy to work around details such as windows and doors to achieve a smart and uniform finish to your cladding.

-If you’re drawing up plans for a self-build or new build home, Dura Cladding composite wall cladding is available in both contemporary and traditional styles, in colours ranging from the darkest Barn Black to the lightest Cedar to suit any style.
+If you’re drawing up plans for a self-build or new build home, Dura Cladding composite wall cladding is available in six great colours ranging from our darkest Pebble Grey to the lightest Larch to suit any style.
 If you live in a Conservation Area, National Park, an Area of Outstanding Natural Beauty or the Broads, you may need to apply for planning permission before cladding the outside of your house, so be sure to check your local authority’s requirements before getting started.

 Consult our free Technical Manual to help with your installation